vietvu175/gatsby-blog-template/README.md

 This starter already includes the tech tags you can see in the live demo.
 To use them, add the appropriate tag name to the `tags` array in the frontmatter of your post.
 Consult the `config.js` file to see the tag properties and get the tag name to be supplied to the `tags` array in the frontmatter.<br>
 To make a new tag, create a new "label" in `config.js`, find a suitable svg icon, and paste the svg path in as the value for the "name" property of the label.
 Have a look at the existing labels in the `config.js` file and all should soon be clear.
 A good place to look for svg icons is at [simple icons](https://simpleicons.org/).

+## Contribute
+- Fork the repo
+- Create your feature branch (git checkout -b feature/fooBar)
+- Commit your changes (git commit -am 'Add some fooBar')
+- Push to the branch (git push origin feature/fooBar)
+- Create a new Pull Request

 ## 🎓 Learning Gatsby